GT-STAR-Lab/cap-comm/README.md

 # Evaluations
 The evaluations can be reproduced using the installed pretrained models.
 The evaluation process is comprised of two stages: i) data collection and ii) reporting.
 During data collection, the trained models are deployed on the target environment and evaluation metrics are recorded.
-For reporting, the collected data is plotted and the corresponding plots are saved as figures.
+The data collection script will load models (at each seed) from the `eval/eval_experiments_and_configs/[ENVIRONMENT_NAME]/experiments` directory and the evaluation configuration from `eval/eval_experiments_and_configs[ENVIRONMENT_NAME]/eval_configs`.
+For reporting, the collected data is plotted and the corresponding plots are saved as figures in the directory `eval/eval_experiments_and_configs/mpe:MaterialTransport-v0/eval_figures`.

 ## Heterogeneous Matieral Transport Environment (HMT)
 Data Collection